rolandomunoz/plugin_tokenizer/README.md

 ## More information
 You can visit the [Wiki project](https://github.com/rolandomunoz/plugin_tokenizer/wiki), so you can get more documentation.

-In [Getting started](https://github.com/rolandomunoz/plugin_tokenizer/wiki/Getting-Started) you will walk you through the basics.
+The [Getting started](https://github.com/rolandomunoz/plugin_tokenizer/wiki/Getting-Started) section will walk you through the basics.

 In [How it works](https://github.com/rolandomunoz/plugin_tokenizer/wiki/How-it-works%3F) you will get an idea about the internal process that are taken. (under construction)